-- 1.1 Form of Underwriting Agreement - 3.1 Fifth Amended and Restated Certificate of Incorporation of the Company - 3.2 Certificate of Amendment to Fifth Amended and Restated Certificate of Incorporation of the Company - 3.3 Third Amended and Restated By-laws of Company - 4.1 Specimen Common Stock Certificate - 4.2 Form of Common Stock Warrant Agreement and Warrant Certificate - 4.3 Form of Unit Agreement - 5.1 Opinion of Golenbock Eiseman Assor Bell & Peskoe LLP\ - 23.1 Consent of Golenbock Eiseman Assor Bell & Peskoe LLP (included in Exhibit 5.1)\ - 23.2 Consent of EisnerAmper LLP\ - \ Filed herewith. - To be filed, if necessary, subsequent to the effectiveness of this registration statement by an amendment to this registration statement or incorporated by reference pursuant to a Current Report on Form 8-K in connection with the offering of securities. - Incorporated by reference to our Registration Statement on Form S-3 (File No. 333-167113), as filed on May 26, 2010. - Incorporated by reference to our Registration Statement on Form S-3 (File No. 333-189118), as filed on June 5, 2013. - Incorporated by reference to our Registration Statement on Form S-1, as amended (File No. 333-125517), as filed on August 8, 2005.
+- 1.1 Form of Underwriting Agreement 1 - 3.1 Fifth Amended and Restated Certificate of Incorporation of the Company2 - 3.2 Certificate of Amendment to Fifth Amended and Restated Certificate of Incorporation of the Company - 3.3 Third Amended and Restated By-laws of Company3 - 4.1 Specimen Common Stock Certificate3 - 4.2 Form of Common Stock Warrant Agreement and Warrant Certificate1 - 4.3 Form of Unit Agreement1 - 5.1 Opinion of Goodwin Procter LLP - 23.1 Consent of Goodwin Procter LLP (included in Exhibit 5.1) - 23.2 Consent of EisnerAmper LLP - 24.1 Power of Attorney (included as part of the signature page of this Registration Statement) - Filed herewith. - To be filed, if necessary, subsequent to the effectiveness of this registration statement by an amendment to this registration statement or incorporated by reference pursuant to a Current Report on Form 8-K in connection with the offering of securities. - Incorporated by reference to our Registration Statement on Form S-3 (File No. 333-167113), as filed on May 26, 2010. - Incorporated by reference to our Registration Statement on Form S-1, as amended (File No. 333-125517), as filed on August 8, 2005.